 … when we don’t know if tomorrow will bring war?

 … when we don’t know if there will even be a tomorrow?

-… then my wife took ill and is still in bed
+The fever took our eldest daughter.
+Then my wife took ill and is still in bed.

 Then Henry sat down.

-In the midst of disaster, Henry paused and gave thanks.
+In the midst of personal disaster, Henry had paused and given thanks.

 How can we be thankful where there is too much that distracts us?

 Maybe we’re looking for the “BIG” blessings when there are many “LITTLE” blessings?

 Think of all the gifts that come absolutely free to most of us:

 If you had to pay for the oxygen you breathe at the rate oxygen cost in a hospital